engineersftw/gitwiki/07_current_setup/README.md

 ## Software

-ALl the 3 input sources are connected to a laptop via USB.
+All the 3 input sources are connected to a laptop via USB.
 We use a software video mixer to integrate all these 3 sources.
 The output from the software video mixer is one single video file that is pre-edited.
 This video file is then uploaded to YouTube.

 The software video mixer we use is called [OBS Studio](https://obsproject.com).
 This software is free and open source.
 And it runs on Windows, Mac and Linux.